 Figure 12.
-Enter 4-Byte Address Mode instruction for SPI Mode (left) or QPI Mode (right)
+Enter 4-Byte Address Mode instruction

 8.2.9 Exit 4-Byte Address Mode (E9h)

 In order to be backward compatible, the Exit 4-Byte Address Mode instruction (Figure 13) will only allow 24-bit address (A23-A0) to be used to access the memory array up to 128Mb.
 The Extended Address Register must be used to access the memory array beyond 128Mb.
 The Exit 4-Byte Address Mode instruction is entered by driving /CS low, shifting the instruction code "E9h" into the DI pin and then driving /CS high.